Arc Flash is Not a Super Hero

 - High-intensity flash can also cause damage to eyesight.

-Arc Blast: A high-energy arcing fault can produce a considerable pressure wave and sound blast.
-The intense heat from arc causes the sudden expansion of air, resulting in a blast.
-A 10,000 A arc at 480 volts is equivalent to 800 MW or approximately 8 stick of dynamite.
+A high-energy arcing fault can produce a considerable pressure wave and sound blast.
+The intense heat from the arc causes the sudden expansion of air, resulting in a blast.
+A 10,000 A arc at 480 volts is equivalent to 800 MW or approximately eight sticks of dynamite.
 Pressure on the chest can be as high as 2000 lbs/sq foot, causing lung collapse.

 In some cases, the pressure wave has sufficient energy to snap the heads of 3/8-inch steel bolts and to knock over construction walls.
 Moreover, it can send metal parts flying at speeds over 700 miles per hour.
 Arc blast can cause the following injuries: